a7b/local-decoders/README.md

 Code-capacity simulations: uniform depolarizing noise is applied to the qubits, the syndromes are measured perfectly, and the local cellular automaton (CA) decoder runs until either all nontrivial syndromes are cleared or a maximum number of steps is reached.
 The decoder is then checked for logical error.

-This folder contains our hand-designed CA rules (as opposed to those that arise from our general construction for any translation invariant Pauli stabilizer code) for locally decoding
+This folder contains our hand-designed CA rules (as opposed to those that arise from our general construction for any translation-invariant Pauli stabilizer code) for locally decoding

 - the **1D repetition code** (`repetition_ca_jax.py`),
 - the **2D toric code** (`toric_ca_rgb.py`),